-Before joining the University of Illinois School of Music, Dr. Moorhouse served on the faculty at Louisiana State University for over 20 years, where she was the recipient of several select campus-wide awards for teaching excellence.
-While at LSU, she conducted the LSU Symphonic Winds, and served as the drill designer, auxiliary choreographer, music and drill instructor, and teacher of record of the LSU Tiger Marching Band, one of a select few award-winning college marching bands.
-She also served as director of the LSU Summer Music Camps and taught conducting in the LSU School of Music.
+Before joining the University of Illinois School of Music in fall 2010, Dr. Moorhouse served on the faculty at Louisiana State University for over 20 years, where she was the recipient of LSU School of Music and several campus-wide awards for teaching excellence.
+While at LSU, she taught conducting, directed the LSU Symphonic Winds, and served as drill designer, auxiliary choreographer, co-director and teacher of record of the LSU Tiger Marching Band, one of a select few award-winning college marching bands in Division I universities.
+Under her leadership, the LSU Tiger Band received the Sudler Trophy (the "Heisman trophy" of college marching bands), and won the 2008 ESPN "Battle of the Bands" contest.
+She also served as director and administrator of the LSU Summer Music Camps.

-In addition to her conducting and teaching obligations, Dr. Moorhouse has several notable publication credits including contributions to multiple volumes of both the Teaching Music Through Performance in Band (GIA) and A Composer's Insight (Meredith Music) series, along with other Meredith Music publications.
+In addition to her conducting and teaching obligations, Dr. Moorhouse has several publication credits including research contributions to multiple volumes of both the Composer's Insight–Thoughts, Analysis and Commentary on Contemporary Masterpieces for Wind Band (Meredith Music) series and the series, Teaching Music Through Performance in Band (GIA), along with other Meredith Music publications.

-Dr. Moorhouse received a Doctor of Musical Arts in Instrumental Conducting from the University of Washington, where she studied with Peter Erös and Timothy Salzman.
+Dr. Moorhouse received a Doctor of Musical Arts in Instrumental Conducting degree from the University of Washington in Seattle, where she studied with Peter Erös and Timothy Salzman.
 She holds a Master of Music Education degree from LSU, and a Bachelor of Music Education with Honors degree from the University of Florida, where she is a member of the University of Florida Bands Hall of Fame.